Gavel and legal documents for an average whiplash settlement in Missouri.

 From the moment you’re injured, start keeping detailed records.
 Create a file for every piece of paper related to the accident: medical bills, receipts for prescriptions, and records of your physical therapy.
 Track any wages you lose from missing work.
 It’s also a great idea to keep a simple daily journal.
 Write down your pain levels, how the injury affects your ability to do daily tasks like cooking or driving, and any social events you have to miss.
 This detailed documentation is essential for proving the full extent of your damages and helps determine your final settlement amount.

-Know When to Call a Personal Injury Attorney
+Step 3: Know When to Contact an Attorney

 If you sustained a whiplash injury in an accident that wasn’t your fault, you should speak with an attorney as soon as you can.
 Insurance companies often aim to pay out as little as possible.
 An experienced lawyer knows how to handle their tactics and will fight to ensure you receive a fair settlement that covers all your needs.
 They can help you gather the right evidence, calculate your claim’s true value (including pain and suffering), and negotiate on your behalf.
 This step allows you to focus on your recovery.
 If you have questions, don’t hesitate to reach out for guidance.